KrasnitzLab/SCGV/README.md

 # Single Cell Genome Viewer (SCGV)

-SCGV is an interacive graphical tool for single-cell genomics data, with emphasis on single-cell genomics of cancer.
+SCGV is an interactive graphical tool for single-cell genomics data, with emphasis on single-cell genomics of cancer.
 It facilitates examination, jointly or individually, of DNA copy number profiles of cells harvested from multiple anatomic locations (sectors).
 In the opening view the copy-number